 The Building Code deals with the type of hardware required for doors of certain types and uses.
 It mandates specific requirements concerning hardware for egress doors, doors in smoke barriers, stairway enclosures, and other doors between rooms and fire-rated exit corridors.
 Selection of hardware is also influenced by the requirements and recommendations of ANSI A117.1 for access by the persons with disabilities.
 The design documents must clearly indicate the specific hardware intended for each door.

-Finish hardware must normally be bid as an allowance item to the construction contract.
-The A/E must prepare an adequate hardware schedule for review by the Owner prior to bidding the project.
+Finish hardware must normally be bid as an allowance item to the construction contract, unless it includes access control hardware.
+The A/E must prepare an adequate hardware schedule for review by the Owner's locksmith prior to bidding the project.
 Consult with the Project Manager for additional information or assistance.

 The materials, design, and finish of the specified hardware must be consistent with those currently in use at Clemson University.
-Projects designed for use by University Housing may have different requirements for their residence halls.
 Consult with the Project Manager for specific requirements concerning these selections in order to allow proper review of the selected hardware.
 Please review the PRODUCTS AND MATERIAL section at the end of this Division for selection of the approved hardware devices.

 Specify that all storefront doors to have a minimum 5 inch rails and stiles – aluminum finish.